 MV St. Pope John Paul II, 2Go’s biggest and longest vessel, was massive for an inter-island passenger ferry.
 It towered over passengers marching in a single-file ant trail through the dock to the starboard gangplank.
 I had to take a selfie at a distance that could still fit the ship within the frame.
-Then we were good 2Go.
+Then we were good to go.

 The reception area sported a sleek look, newly refurbished and brightly lit.
 Although the ship was more than 20 years old, its age did not show.
 We collected our key from the front desk and hurried up to our room one level above.
 I expected it to be a claustrophobic cabin with a tiny porthole.

-The window was at deck level opening up to the view of the sea and distant islands, interrupted by passersby oblivious to our people-watching gaze from inside.
+The window was at deck level opening up to the view of the sea and distant islands, interrupted by passersby oblivious to our people-watching gaze from the inside.
 A girl stopped and checked her lipstick right at our window.
 It was a one-way glass unless we turned the lights on, which would turn the tables and turned our room into an aquarium from the outside.

-For the 22 hours we were at sea, we had intermittent internet data – only when we passed by a major island.
+For the 22 hours we were at sea, we had intermittent internet data – connecting only when we passed by a major island.
 We would be alerted of this by notifications that pinged in frantic succession.
 Without Wi-Fi, I mostly settled on the wide windowsill, wrapped in my soft and cozy bleeves, alternately reading and dozing off.

 We took our pre-paid meals at Horizon Cafe, each time showing our ticket print-out.
 For a small eater like me, servings were filling enough.
 Our fare was inclusive of three meals – lunch, dinner, and breakfast for the following day.